Skip to content

 In practice, most participators are company shareholders entitled to dividends or the company’s capital upon its winding-up

 Another example might apply to a director without any shares in the company.
-The director would be a participator if they enter an agreement with the company entitling them to dividend payments as if they were a shareholder.
+The director would be a participator if they enter into an agreement with the company entitling them to dividend payments as if they were a shareholder.

 Exceptions